lgaggini/drowse/README.md

 pip package to come.

 ## Status
-Beta version 0.1.0, manual tested on a little tests set.
+Beta version 0.2.0, manual tested on a medium tests set.

 ## Documentation
 See the [readme](https://github.com/lgaggini/drowse/tree/master/docs/README.md) in the docs folder.